frontendpatterns/frontendpatterns.dev/src/content/patterns/performance-profiling.md

 ---
 # Performance Profiling

-Use browser DevTools to identify performance bottlenecks and memory leaks.

 ## Problem

 Without this pattern, the premise that using browser DevTools to identify performance bottlenecks and memory leaks falls apart, and small changes trigger cascading regressions.